sumanthio/morning_chai/README.md

 # Morning Chai ☕️

-Daily brief and news on the web and related ecosystem.
+Daily briefing on the web and related ecosystem.

 ## 7th Feb, 2020